We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Looking to spice up your sex life?
-There are a variety of things you can do in your everyday life that can help boost your libido and enhance your sex life.
+There are a variety of things you can do in your everyday life that can help.
+Consider these natural approaches:

 Little evidence supports the effectiveness of certain foods, but there’s no harm in experimenting.

-Throughout history, chocolate has been a symbol of desire.
-Not just because of its delicious taste, but because of its power to improve sexual pleasure.
+Throughout history, chocolate has been a symbol of desire, not just because of its delicious taste but also because of its power to improve sexual pleasure.

-According to another study, the effects of chocolate on sexuality are probably more psychological than biological.
+According to a 2006 study, the effects of chocolate on sexuality are probably more psychological than biological.

-These effects may help men with erectile dysfunction.
+These effects may help men with erectile dysfunction (ED).

 The way you feel about your body affects the way you feel about sex.
 An unhealthy diet and lack of exercise may cause you to have a poor self-image.
 These things can discourage you from having and enjoying sex.

-Men, on the other hand, sometimes use sex to relieve stress.
-And sometimes differences in the approach to sex may cause conflict.
+Men, on the other hand, may use sex to relieve stress.
+Sometimes differences in the approach to sex may cause conflict.

 Those with a hectic lifestyle don’t always have the time to get the right amount of sleep.
 Being busy also makes it difficult to make time for sex.

 People who balance work with caring for aging parents or young children are often left exhausted, which can lead to a reduced sex drive.